 - Agencies with a particular responsibility for safeguarding and promoting the welfare of children.

-All agencies and professionals should:
+All agencies and practitioners should:

 - Be alert to potential indicators of abuse or neglect;